st8tikratio/Uselessness/blockchain/cardano/wallet.md

 - the idea is to reach consensus on a Certification Concept
   - people can then `self-certify` (like "we" did)
     - `WE` refers to [Intersect, IOHK ??) wallet, `Mantis` being certified on Ethereum

+---

+### Idea
+- any wallet user can deccide if they want to run a remote-node or self-host
+- the wallet would then download chosen option accordingly

+---

+### Things That Must Be Improved
+- Already:
+  - parallel workstream -> Mithril FastSync
+  - network contribution -> exists on Peer-to-Peer (P2P) side
+    - relay Tx + Blocks <- `if not doing the validation`
+    - whole specification on how this works
+    - could be `more sophisticated things` contributed

+---

+### Nodes
+- Full-Nodes
+- **_Super-Nodes_**
+  - run Cardano infra + partner chain networks + other L1 chains